Skip to main content

 MS390-48UX2-HW 1745W

-Note: The switches will budget based on the PoE device classification, the budget is allowed to exceed available power as it's used to gauge overall power that might be consumed on the switch.
-Devices will continue to be powered until the consumption goes over the available amount of power or one of the power supply module fails.
-In this case the lowest port numbers take precedence and power will be pulled from the highest ports thus denying them power
+The switches budget power based on the PoE device classification.
+The budget can exceed the available power to estimate the total power that might be used.
+Devices will keep receiving power until consumption exceeds the available power or a power supply module fails.
+If a failure occurs, lower port numbers have priority, and power will be cut from higher port numbers, denying them power.

 • Was this article helpful?